davidchaimsmirnoff/MougeHTML/README.md

 # MougeHTML
-This is an editor to help you explore and dive deep into the intricacies of code of HTML CSS AND JS ENJOY!
+This is an online editor to help you explore and dive deep into the intricacies of the code of HTML CSS AND JS ENJOY!

 ![Alt text](images/image%20copy.png)